-This Gutenberg divider block is basically a line that allows you to separate certain website sections and chunks of content in a stylish manner.
+This divider block is basically a line that allows you to separate certain website sections and chunks of content in a stylish manner.
 You can drag the divider block to the section you want on your page, or add the block from any “+” sign on your canvas.

-When you select the divider Gutenberg block, you will see a toolbar showing up on top of it, with several basic editing options.
+When you select the divider block, you will see a toolbar showing up on top of it, with several basic editing options.
 In the previous chapter we explained the common editing options for all blocks.

 Divider block: customizations within the Kubio block editing panel

-The moment you select any block, a block editing panel editor will open up on the right-hand side.
+The moment you select any block, a block editing panel will open up on the right-hand side.
 It always has three options: content, style, and advanced.
 The possibilities inside vary from block to block.
 Let’s look at what distinguishes the divider block from the rest of the blocks.

 At the “Content” level you can:

 - Select an icon from the ones made available by Kubio and add it to the divider.